Larut, Matang and Selama District

 The Larut, Matang and Selama District is a district of Perak, Malaysia.
 Taiping is the capital town of this district.
 Larut, Matang and Selama used to be three small different districts and they merged into one larger district later.
 Larut, Matang and Selama houses Taiping, Perak's second largest city and former state capital.
-Other towns in the region include Matang, Kuala Sepetang (Port Weld) and Selama.
+Other towns in the region include Changkat Jering, Terong, Matang, Kuala Sepetang and Selama.
 The region borders the state of Kedah on the north, the Kerian District on the northwest, the Hulu Perak and Kuala Kangsar District on the east, and the Manjung District on the south.

 History

 The area has a long history dating back to the mid-1850s.
 The Larut War occurred around Taiping and Matang.
 The first railway in the Malay states was constructed here, connecting Taiping with Kuala Sepetang, formerly Port Weld.
 Larut, Matang and Selama is also the place where the first modern town, museum and hill station were built in Perak as Taiping was the capital of the Federated Malay States, before Kuala Lumpur took the honor.